IAnalyzeGenomes/CallVars/README.md

 	DICER1, EPCAM, FANCC, FH, FLCN, GPC3, GREM1, HOXB13, MAX, MEN1, MET, MITF, MLH1, MSH2, MSH6, MUTYH, NBN,
 	NF1, NF2, PALB2, PHOX2B, PMS1, PMS2, POLD1, POLE, PRKAR1A, PTCH1, PTEN, RAD51C, RAD51D, RB1, RET, SDHA,
 	SDHAF2, SDHB, SDHC, SDHD, SMAD4, SPRED1, STK11, SUFU, TMEM127, TP53, TSC1, TSC2, VHL, WT1 and XRCC2

-CallVars can be helpful to anyone working with targeted gene panels or even whole exomes to detect disease causing/associated variants that can potentially help clinicians with a diagnosis/treatment.
-If you think CallVars can help with your study, feel free to DM me on twitter [(@IAnalyzeGenomes)](https://twitter.com/IAnalyzeGenomes) with any questions.
-Feedback/comments/bug reports/contributions are welcome for its improvement.

 ## <ins>Setting up a CallVars working directory:</ins>